Eric Murray (rower): Career

 At Pukekohe High School, Murray played rugby union and was looking for a summer sport to keep fit for the next season of winter rugby, so he and a friend went to the Mercer Rowing Club for an advertised open day.
 They had one race that year in a coxed four made up of novices, and they came last by a wide margin.
 His school was not one of the traditional rowing schools, but Paula Twining was in his year and enjoyed successes at New Zealand championships, which gave inspiration to other novice rowers.
 Murray first went to the Maadi Cup, New Zealand's premier school rowing regatta, in 1997, but did not achieve anything at Lake Karapiro.
 In 1998, when the regatta was held at Lake Ruataniwha, he came third in the U16 double, and second in the U16 quad.
 He was in his last year at high school in 1999, and at that year's Maadi Cup, he won the U-17 quad national title.
 After their 1999 success, their trainer—Charles Haggie—introduced them to people in the rowing scene so that they would end up with one of the dominant rowing clubs at the time after they left school: Avon Rowing Club, Auckland Rowing Club, or Waikato Rowing Club.

 His first world championship medal was as a member of the New Zealand coxless four at 2007 World Rowing Championships.
-Murray then went on to become a member of the triple World Champion coxless pair with fellow coxless four member Hamish Bond.
-They won gold at the 2009 World Rowing Championships, then went on to retain their title at the 2010 World Rowing Championships. and 2011 World Rowing Championships.
+Murray then went on to become a member of the seven-time World Champion coxless pair with fellow coxless four member Hamish Bond.
+They won gold at every world championship from the 2009 World Rowing Championships to the 2015 World Rowing Championships, as well as doubling up in 2014 to win gold at the coxed pair event as well, setting a new world's best time of 6:33.26.
 Murray's achievements in both the coxless four and the coxless pair have seen him win two Halberg sports awards team of the year, firstly in 2007 with the four, and then in 2009 with Bond.

 Murray has also represented New Zealand at two Olympic Games as part of the coxless four, coming 5th in the A Final at the 2004 Olympics and winning the B Final for a 7th place overall in 2008.

 In late December 2011 Murray set a new world record on an indoor rowing machine.
 On a Concept 2 Dynamic Rowing Machine Murray went 18,728 m in one hour.
 The story was featured on Television New Zealand.

 On 17 January 2012 Murray raced five-time men's single scull world champion Mahé Drysdale in the single scull event at the North Island Club Championships and won by less than half a second.
 Drysdale and Murray were the only two scullers in the event due to inconsistent crosswinds.